Peggy

 Parameters known by Victor:

-Verifies Peggy's knowledge about the secret value \( x \):
+Verifies Peggy's knowledge of the secret value \( x \):